Myetie Hamilton, Executive Director

 Committed to empowering urban youth through education, Josh Miller has spent almost a decade as an educator in high schools on the south side of Chicago.
 Prior to his time at EPIC, he taught history at Corliss High School, where he engaged students with a project-based learning model.
 A Founding Teacher of EPIC Academy, Josh developed the curriculum for our College, Careers & Skills program (CCS), a unique four-year course that engages students in learning about, planning for, and acting on their lives beyond high school.
 Currently, Josh is focusing on improving literacy as the curriculum developer for our reading intervention programs, and sits as a teacher representative on the School Leadership Team.
 Josh holds a B.A. in Secondary Social Studies Teaching from Anderson University (IN) and a M.A. in Curriculum and Instruction from University of Illinois-Chicago.

-Dan Grady, Director of Specialized Services
+Dan Grady, Director of Diverse Learner Services

 Dan Grady graduated from Indiana University with a degree in Secondary Special Education.
 Immediately after graduation, Dan joined the Peace Corps, where he volunteered on the island nation of St. Lucia in the field of special education.
 Dan has almost a decade of experience coordinating the services needed by students with special needs.